Ametek

 FAQ

-The 12-month forecast presents three scenarios.
-The Base Case (60% probability) sees the stock trading between $225 and $245, as it meets analyst EPS estimates of $9.91 with stable valuation multiples.
-The Bull Case (25% probability) targets $255 to $270 on strong execution and multiple expansion, breaking above the 52-week high.
-The Bear Case (15% probability) warns of a drop to $190-$210 on growth deceleration and multiple compression.
-The Base Case is most likely, implying modest single-digit returns from the current price, heavily dependent on the company hitting its growth targets without any missteps.
+The 12-month forecast presents three scenarios with associated probabilities.
+The Base Case (60% probability) sees the stock trading between $260 and $275, driven by steady execution and stable valuation multiples.
+The Bull Case (25% probability) could push the stock to $278-$290 on accelerated growth and multiple expansion.
+The Bear Case (15% probability) warns of a pullback to $210-$240 on growth deceleration and multiple compression.
+The most likely outcome is the Base Case, which assumes the company meets current analyst EPS estimates of ~$9.91 and maintains its premium, but not expanding, valuation.